 Hazardous Materials Outside

-In most cases, it is best to shelter in place unless directed otherwise.
+In most cases, it is best to seek appropriate shelter unless directed otherwise.
 Getting stuck in grid lock while evacuating would increase danger of exposure.

-Begin the Shelter-In-Place process, these are the six steps designed to protect you against potentially harmful gases:
+Begin sheltering: these steps designed to protect you against potentially harmful gases:

 - Move inside a building immediately.

 - Turn off ventilation systems.
-Facilities Services will shut down most HVAC systems automatically.
+Facilities Services will shut down most HVAC systems as appropriate.
 Look for window units or report if ventilation appears to be on at your location by calling Facilities emergency number 946-7777.

 - If possible, enter an interior room and seal the room (doors, windows, and vents) with towels, plastic, or tape for further protection.

 - Monitor all forms of campus alerts and media for further instructions.